InKyoJeong/movieql/readme.md

         "id": 29602,
         "title": "Götterdämmerung",
         "rating": 9.2,
-        "description_full": ""
+        "description_intro": ""
       },
       {
         "id": 29507,
         "title": "In the Company of Women",
         "rating": 9.4,
-        "description_full": "Sexting.
+        "description_intro": "Sexting.
 Ghosting.
 Catfishing.
 Professor Peter Boyle finds himself newly single and lost in this modern age of hookup culture and online romance.
 Peter hires a charismatic wingman to guide him through the battlefield of the dating world to find true, old-fashioned, real love- in a single night.
 Peter soon realizes that he is in over his head and must answer the age-old question: do you still believe in love?"
       },

       ...